samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Magic Items
 -----------

 Magic items are gleaned from the hoards of felled monsters or discovered in long-lost vaults.
-Such items grant capabilities a character could rarely have otherwise, or they complement their owner’s capabilities in wondrous ways.
+Such items grant capabilities a character could rarely have otherwise, or they complement their owner's capabilities in wondrous ways.

 > ### Magic Item Rules
 >
-> Rules for [identifying](/sources/dnd/phb-2024/equipment#IdentifyingaMagicItem), [attuning to](/sources/dnd/phb-2024/equipment#Attunement), and [using](/sources/dnd/phb-2024/equipment#WearingandWieldingItems) magic items appear in the [Player’s Handbook](/sources/dnd/phb-2024).
+> Rules for [identifying](/sources/dnd/phb-2024/equipment#IdentifyingaMagicItem), [attuning to](/sources/dnd/phb-2024/equipment#Attunement), and [using](/sources/dnd/phb-2024/equipment#WearingandWieldingItems) magic items appear in the [Player's Handbook](/sources/dnd/phb-2024).
 Additional rules are presented below.
 >
 > ***Attunement Prerequisites.*** If a magic item has a class prerequisite, a creature must be a member of that class to attune to the item.
 If a creature must be a spellcaster to attune to an item, the creature qualifies if it can cast at least one spell using its traits or features, not by using a magic item or the like.
 >
 > ***Items Made for Specific Creatures.*** Magic items that are meant to be worn tend to magically adjust themselves to the wearer.
-However, you can decide that a magic item doesn’t adjust its size to fit any wearer.
+However, you can decide that a magic item doesn't adjust its size to fit any wearer.
 For example, a particular armorer might make items usable only by folk who are sized and shaped like dwarves.
 >
 > ***Unusual Anatomy.*** Use your discretion to decide whether a creature can wear an item not made for its anatomy.
-A ring placed on a tentacle might work, but a yuan-ti with a snakelike tail instead of legs can’t wear magic boots.
+A ring placed on a tentacle might work, but a yuan-ti with a snakelike tail instead of legs can't wear magic boots.
 >
 > ***Paired Items.*** You can allow exceptions to the rule that paired items must both be worn.
 For example, a character with only one arm might be able to use a single [Glove of Missile Snaring](/magic-items/9228697-gloves-of-missile-snaring) so long as the matching glove is on their person.